thewhitetulip/web-dev-golang-anti-textbook/README.md

 in Go.
 You will create a to do list application as you advance the chapters.

-Please use the `front end` folder in the `code` folder to get the index.html of the Tasks project and work on it while reading this tutorial.
+Please use the `front end` folder in the `code` folder to get the index.html of the Tasks project and work on it while reading this tutorials.

 ## Supporting Docs